Ucodia/flowtime/README.md

 ## Installation

-### With Node
+### With npm

-Install with `npm`.
+Install the library.

 ```bash
 npm i flowtime
 ```

-To use in a Node.js app, do the usual.
+To import in a Node.js app, do the usual.

 ```js
 const flowtime = require('flowtime')
 ```

-To use in a JavaScript app with a module bundler, do the usual.
+To import in a JavaScript app with a module bundler, do the usual.

 ```js
 import { fromDate } from 'flowtime'